 Dorje Shugden (Wylie: rdo-rje shugs-ldan), “Powerful thunderbolt”; also known as Dhol-rgyal) is a relatively recent, but very controversial, deity within the complex pantheons of Himalayan Buddhism.
 There exist different accounts and claims on Dorje Shugden’s origin, nature and function.

-The New Kadampa Tradition (NKT) is mainly behind the world wide media campaign against the Dalai Lama and is orchestrated under the label Western Shugden Society (WSS).
+The New Kadampa Tradition (NKT) is mainly behind the world wide media campaign against the Dalai Lama and is orchestrated under the label Western Shugden Society (WSS) and recently International Shugden Community (ICS).
 The founder of NKT, Kelsang Gyatso, urged his followers: “[…] To stop this evil action, as the representative of the Western Shugden Society, I personally will organise demonstrations against the Dalai Lama directly.
 I requested Kelsang Pema and Kelsang Thubchen to do this job for me and they have accepted.
 Please help Pema and Thubchen with whatever they need. …”

 Current followers of the New Kadampa Tradition and their political wing, the Western Shugden Society, portray themselves as “Modern Buddhists”, and the Dalai Lama and mainstream Tibetan Buddhists as “backward traditionalists”.
 Though a number of journalists have, without investigation, believed and repeated such claims, this picture couldn’t be further from the truth.
 In fact, Shugden was the practice of the Lhasa aristocracy and members of the power-hungry Gelugpa monastic hegemony, whose intention was not to share power but rather to maintain and increase it.
 Then and now, Shugden practitioners see themselves as superior to other Tibetan Buddhist schools and as the sole representatives of the purest of the Buddha’s teachings.
 Even though these facts are well known to Indo-Tibetan Buddhist experts, they are rarely reported online.
 For a brief summary of the actual historical situation see Sparham’s »Why the Dalai Lama Rejects Shugden?« or Prof. Paul William’s »A quick note on Dorje Shugden (rDo rje shugs ldan)«.